martinascholger/tdm/README.md

 # tdm
-course on text- and data mining for humanities research
+Text and data mining for digital humanities, WS 23/24